remuslazar/chargev-db/README.md

 ## Abstract

-This repository holds the code and tools for the chargEV "ChargeEvents" Database.
+This repository holds the codebase and tools (like a simple web-frontend to visualize latest records) for the chargEV DB.
+This database has a public (Server-to-Server) API which is implemented using this codebase.

-This database has a public (Server-to-Server) API.
+See the documentation the [docs](docs) folder for technical details of the API and the current API specification.

 ## Development